Australian Institute for

 A new state-of-the-art facility

-A new globally leading centre for infectious diseases research, education and public health will be built in Melbourne to support the AIID.
+A new globally leading centre for infectious diseases research, education and public health will be built in Melbourne to support the Australian Institute for Infectious Disease (AIID).
 Providing state-of-the-art research platforms and technology will enable research translation into faster, more effective diagnostic tests, treatments, vaccines, and public health interventions for infectious diseases.

 Funding